ADD CONDITION

 Pediatric Use

-If your child is under 2 years old, it's important to consult a doctor before using this medication.
-For children aged 2 years and older, you can give them the lozenge, which should be dissolved slowly in their mouth.
+If you have a child under 2 years old, it's important to consult with a doctor before using this medication.
+For children aged 2 years and older, you can give them the lozenge, but make sure they dissolve it slowly in their mouth.
 They can repeat this every 2 hours as needed or as directed by a healthcare professional.

 Geriatric Use